Top 10 Staffing Concerns

 CIOs' top 10 staffing concerns identified in IT Salary Survey

 We are now at a full employment rate in most metro areas in the country.
-Get and retaining the right mix of staff is key.
+Getting and retaining the right mix of staff is key.
 Top 10 staffing concerns that CIOs' have, based on survey conducted by Janco Associates are:

 - Retaining existing staff – Many staff members have been reluctant to change jobs with the economy being as poor as it has been.
 As it improves and more opportunities present themselves IT professionals will be more conducive to leave their current jobs.